Up and Running

 FRAMILY (Friends and Family) Role and Empowerment

-The caregivers in a patients world include their friends and family.
-This "framily" is currently an untapped gold mine for the medical system to proactively and productively engage for better patient outcomes.
+The caregivers in a patient’s world include their friends and family.
+This "framily" is currently an untapped gold mine that the medical system must proactively and productively engage for better patient outcomes.
 Presence is incubating research to better understand what works and how best to leverage it.

 In partnership with Stanford HealthCare, Presence and the Trivedi Lab seeked to empower and engage the unpaid family and friends who are integral partners with patients and their healing.
 Presence advises the Caregiver Initiative, under the Patient Experience team of Stanford Healthcare.
 Our efforts including exploring education, community engagement, peer-mentoring, expert guidance, and resource brokering to assist Framily as caregivers.

 Presence - CASBS Fellowship (on hiatus for 2020-21)

 A fellowship with the Stanford Center for Advanced Study in the Behavioral Sciences (CASBS) has supported one fellow who was engaged in nudging forward the strategic focus of Presence.

 Applicants have been able to articulate how their fellowship has contributed to the Presence mission and strategic direction.

 Awarded a CASBS-Presence Fellowship at Stanford University in 2018-19, he worked on a book project outlining the challenges that we face in the provision of care for increasing numbers of older, frailer, multimorbid patients in our health systems and broader society.
 Appointed as a Presence Scholar in 2019 he continues to support the work of the Presence initiative, particularly with regard to the care of older people.

 Equity, AI Inclusion in Health Care with AI Technology